 Note: For complete trail descriptions, times, elevation, trailhead directions, and major features, see the AMC White Mountain Guide or try our new White Mountain Guide Online.

-Mount Hale (4054’), one of the “Little River Mountains” offers hikers an easy hike in the Franconia Range.
+Mount Hale (4054’), one of the “Little River Mountains” offers hikers an easy hike.

 Moderate: Hale’s summit, once bare, is being overtaken by steadily-growing trees and the view is nearly obscured.
 The quickest approach to the summit is via the Hale Brook Trail, an easy hike with moderate grades and good footing.

 The AMC’s Zealand Falls Hut is located at 2630 ft. on the north end of Zealand Notch, near the Twinway, Zealand and Ethan Pond Trails.
-The hut is open on a full-service basis from early June to mid-October, offering meals and overnight accommodations.
-It is open the rest of the year on a caretaker basis.
+The hut is open on a full-service basis from early June to mid-October, offering meals and overnight accommodations, and is open for self-service during the rest of the year.